jmyounker/plx/README.md

-# Plx a complex of commands
+# Plx a complex of programs

 Plx allows you to assemble dispart programs into something behaves like a single program with nested subcommands.
 Plx provides the menus and dispatching.